MBSck/ppdmod/notes.md

 [] Make function that gives stuff like 'eval_model' automatically docstrings [] Remove redundancies to improve code speed (for later) [] Remove pixel scaling from DataHandler and wavelengths from CombinedModel

 ## Done
+[x] Add total fluxes to plotting in same plot
+[x] Write all in a ini file
-[x] Rework the plotting functionality for the fitted models [x] Reworking model.py, methods to implement:
+[x] Implement rebinning from high resolution to low -> Check that rebinning works as planned [x] Rework the plotting functionality for the fitted models [x] Reworking model.py, methods to implement:
 [x] Reworking model_components